IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 ```
   export _JAVA_OPTIONS=-Xmx2048m
 ```
   This gives 2048MB (2GiB) for heap memory used in Java.
   Where ```Xmx``` denotes maximum size, JVM starts from ```Xms``` defined size, and allocates space on demand.

 - [error] "*java.lang.ClassNotFoundException: ProjectName*"

-  **Meaning**: There is no ProjectName top module in your source file(s).
+  **Meaning**: There is no ```ProjectName``` top module in your source file(s).
 Or, you might not have correct directory structure.

   **Solution**: Check top module name.
   Or,check directory structure which is needed for SBT.

 - [exception] "*CheckInitialization$RefNotInitializedException*"

   **Meaning**: If your code does have unknown state on the port "PortName" (or, wire) in switch statement, the exception might caused by FIRRTL's procedure.
   This is caused on io or wire, because these should have all statement clearlly.
-Implicit-state on these primitives make the error (so, *register* does not make the error because it can hold its value).
+Implicit-state on these primitives make the error (so, *register* does not make the error because it can hold a value).

   **Solution**: You can temporally fix this issue by assigning "*DontCare*" literal which is reserved variable indicating "**Do not Care**".
 You can use it before assigning value to the port, like as follows;
 ```
   Port/Wire := DontCare
 ```
 **NOTE**: the ```DontCare``` works every where.
 If you use this assignment for other purpose then you can meet failed HDL generation.

 ## FIRRTL
 To generate Verilog-File through firrtl, you can do it with;